lightbend-labs/dbuild/docs/src/sphinx/dbuild.rst

   example, ```scala.binary.version``` can be referred to as ```${vars.scala.binary.version}```.

-  Because of the evaluation order, the strings of the URIs of property files may contain expansions of both system properties and shall environment variables; however, they may not refer to vars defined in the 'vars' section of the same file.
+  Because of the evaluation order, the strings of the URIs of property files may contain expansions of both system properties and shell environment variables; however, they may not refer to vars defined in the 'vars' section of the same file.
 Conversely, those 'vars' may contain expansions that refer to properties loaded using this properties list.